-ID Description Severity or Note Discussion and Recommendations 4844, 2756 When using Link Test with MIR, need to set both ends note Link Tests (Tools => Link Capacity Test) can be run with MIR enabled to see the effects of MIR capping.
+ID Description Discussion and Recommendations 4844, 2756 When using Link Test with MIR, need to set both ends Link Tests (Tools => Link Capacity Test) can be run with MIR enabled to see the effects of MIR capping.
 To get meaningful results, "Link Test with MIR" (on the Tools => Link Capacity Test page) must be "Enabled" on both the SM and the AP.
 If "Link Test with MIR" is only enabled on one end, the results will be misleading.
 After running a link test with MIR capping enabled, consider immediately changing "Link Test with MIR" to "Disabled" on both the SM and the AP, so you don't leave capping on one end of the link test by mistake.
-5284 Click Spectrum Analyzer "enable" button twice note After clicking the "enable" button on the Spectrum Analyzer page, the first "painting" may not display bars for all frequencies, especially on frequency bands with a large number of center channels, like the 5.4 GHz band.
+5284 Click Spectrum Analyzer "enable" button twice After clicking the "enable" button on the Spectrum Analyzer page, the first "painting" may not display bars for all frequencies, especially on frequency bands with a large number of center channels, like the 5.4 GHz band.
 Clicking "enable" again will display the entire spectrum bar graph.
 Tip: Set the "Web Refresh" time on the Configuration => General page to a few seconds to have the Spectrum Analyzer automatically fully displayed and refreshed.
 (Setting the "Web Refresh" time back to 0 will disable refresh.)
-5407 5580 through 5670 may interfere with weather radar, not allowed in Canada and Australia note Canopy center channel frequencies of 5580 MHz through 5670 MHz may interfere with, or be interfered by, weather radar in the US, Canada, and Australia.
+4706 Blank screen after logging into SM through AP Sessions Status page In some instances, depending on network activity and network design, the user gets a blank screen after logging into an SM through the AP's Sessions Status page.
+If this is observed, simply refresh your browser window.
+5407 5580 through 5670 may interfere with weather radar, not allowed in Canada and Australia Canopy center channel frequencies of 5580 MHz through 5670 MHz may interfere with, or be interfered by, weather radar in the US, Canada, and Australia.
 In Canada and Australia, to be in regulatory compliance, operators must not transmit on these frequencies.
 Setting the Region Code to Canada or Australia notches out these frequencies and ensures compliance.
-In the US, while performing a site survey operators should use the built-in Spectrum Analyzer or a stand- alone spectrum analyzer to check for activity on these channels and select other channels as appropriate.
+In the US, while performing a site survey operators should use the built-in Spectrum Analyzer or a stand-alone spectrum analyzer to check for activity on these channels and select other channels as appropriate.

-5 Canopy Management Information Base (MIB)
+6 Canopy Management Information Base (MIB)

-The Canopy Enterprise MIB, consisting of 5 MIB definition files, has been updated to support SNMP access to the new and changed features in Release 8.2.1.
+The Canopy Enterprise MIB, consisting of 5 MIB definition files, has been updated to support SNMP access to the new and changed features in Release 8.2.2.
+The MIB files are included in the downloaded Canopy Software Installation Package.
+Detailed information on the Canopy MIB files, Object Identifiers (OIDs), variable names, and object types is available at http://motorola.canopywireless.com/support/online tools.